Grand Lake Mental Health to Hold Bartlesville Groundbreaking December 7th for its State-of-the-Art Brief Stay Therapeutic Home

 About GRAND Mental Health

-GRAND Mental Health provides services for adults, children, adolescents and families dealing with behavioral health issues, substance use issues, and integrated/medical needs in northeast and northcentral Oklahoma.
-In business since 1979, GRAND Mental Health is a Certified Community Behavioral Health Clinic (CCBHC) providing evidence-based mental health and substance use services integrated with primary health care.
-Becoming a CCBHC has allowed GRAND Mental Health to hire wellness coaches, dietitians, and peer recovery support specialists to provide a larger spectrum of services to clients.
-GRAND Mental Health operates 22 clinics in 13 Oklahoma counties, employing more than 1,600 people.
+GRAND Mental Health provides services for adults, children, adolescents, and families struggling with behavioral health issues, substance use issues, and integrated/medical needs in northeastern and north central Oklahoma.
+In business since 1979, GRAND Mental Health is a Certified Community Behavioral Health Clinic (CCBHC) providing evidence- based mental health and substance use services integrated with primary health care.
+Becoming a CCBHC has allowed GRAND Mental Health to hire wellness coaches, dieticians, occupational therapists, behavioral health coaches and peer recovery support specialists to provide a larger spectrum of services to clients.
+GRAND Mental Health operates 27 clinics and centers in 13 Oklahoma counties, employing more than 1,700 people.
 GRAND Mental Health strives to provide personalized care, anytime, anywhere.
+GRAND Mental Health works closely with and is partially funded by the Oklahoma Department of Mental Health and Substance Abuse Services.